PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.6: Repetitions

 In case a routine is repeated (i.e. has a non-empty `repetition` field), its local resource definitions get updated according to the repetition rules; the repetition specification itself gets updated using the parameter map.

+Qubit-type resources are handled differently from additive or multiplicative resources during this step:

+- additive and multiplicative resources are aggregated across iterations according to the repetition sequence
+- qubit resources describe how many qubits are needed at the peak moment of one run, so they are not added up across sequential iterations.
+In the current implementation, qubit resources also can't depend on the iterator symbol.

 #### Step 2.7: Resource compilation